guilhemmarchand/nmon-for-splunk/docs/deployment_matrix.rst

 * **Core App**: This is the full package you download in Splunk Base (tgz archive)

-* **PA-nmon**: Available in the resources directory of the Core App (tgz archive)

 * **PA-nmon_light**: Available in the resources directory of the Core App (tgz archive)

 * **TA-nmon**: Available in the resources directory of the Core App (tgz archive)

-**The TA-nmon is also available for download as an independant application in Splunk base:** https://splunkbase.splunk.com/app/3248/
+**The TA-nmon is also available for download as an independent application in Splunk base:** https://splunkbase.splunk.com/app/3248/

+*NB:**

-*NB: The TA-nmon_selfmode is deprecated since version 1.3.0 of the technical addons*
+* The TA-nmon_selfmode is deprecated since the unarchive_cmd feature isn't used anymore
+* The PA-nmon is deprecated since the TA-nmon operates now in clustered indexers

 **Standalone deployment: A single Splunk instance does all**